 Women are not only victims of conflict, they are drivers of peace.
 Women’s voices must be heard if peace is to last. — Gulalai Ismail

-At just 16 Gulalai Ismail set up Aware Girls with a group of school friends to change the lives of young women in Pakistan.
+At just 16 Gulalai Ismail, and her sister Saba, set up Aware Girls with a group of school friends to change the lives of young women in Pakistan.
 They began by focusing on women’s rights, and as their membership has grown, they are now training young activists to become local peacebuilders, challenging violence and extremism.

 For more information, insight and analysis on the conflict in Pakistan, visit Insight on Conflict.